Adam-12: Broadcast

-From January 5, 2015 to December 27, 2019, episodes of Adam-12 aired on Cozi TV.
+From January 5, 2015, to December 27, 2019, episodes of Adam-12 aired on Cozi TV.
 The series had been airing on MeTV from May 2013 until January 1, 2015, when its place in the network's weekday afternoon lineup was taken by Adventures of Superman.
 Adam-12 previously aired on Me-TV's competitor Antenna TV until April 2013, on Retro Television Network, and on i: Independent Television before that.
 On January 1, 2020, the show returned to MeTV as part of their afternoon block of programming alongside Dragnet at 5/4C PM (Dragnet aired periodically in the morning at 6/5C AM).
 On April 3, 2023, Adam-12 started to air on FETV.
 As of 2025, Adam-12 airs in the early morning on MeTV weekdays at 6am EST and late nights on FETV every night at 10:25pm and weekends at 5:40pm and 6:20pm EST.

 Internet

 All episodes from Adam-12 were available for online streaming on Amazon Prime's Freevee streaming service until it was removed.

+Seasons 1–7 are available on Philo streaming service.